-“I am the luckiest person in this room because I am able to meet my mentor and role model, Dr. Betty Ferrell,” stated Nurse Bedilu Deribe Derese from Hawassa, Ethiopia, during a lively introduction round at the 20th anniversary of the Palliative Care seminar.
+“I feel like the luckiest person in the world to have met my mentor and role model, Dr. Betty Ferrell,” stated Nurse Bedilu Deribe Derese from Hawassa, Ethiopia, during a lively introduction round at the 20th anniversary of the Palliative Care seminar.

 This week marked both the first seminar of the new year and the 20th anniversary of the OMI Palliative Care (ELNEC) course.
 The first seminar of its kind took place in 2006 and was specifically geared towards nurses.
 20 years later, the course continues to thrive, with hundreds of nurses trained and countless patients’ lives transformed.
 Two founding faculty members, Dr. Judith A. Paice and Dr. Betty Ferrell, were also present this week.